nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Patient's NRIC must be a valid Singapore-issued NRIC.
 MedBook will only accept the following NRIC format:

 1. NRIC consists alphanumeric characters only.
-2. NRIC starts with either S, T, F, G, M character.
+2. NRIC starts with either S, T, F, G, or M character.
 3. NRIC consists 7 digits after the first character.
 4. NRIC ends with any character.